-- a. shields, curtains, or any other devices or materials designed or used to obstruct or limit the vision of any DRIVE TEAM members and/or interfere with their ability to safely control their ROBOT, - b. speakers, sirens, air horns, or other audio devices that generate sound at a level sufficient to be a distraction,
+- A. shields, curtains, or any other devices or materials designed or used to obstruct or limit the vision of any DRIVE TEAM members and/or interfere with their ability to safely control their ROBOT, - B. speakers, sirens, air horns, or other audio devices that generate sound at a level sufficient to be a distraction, - C. any devices or decorations specifically intended to jam or interfere with the remote sensing capabilities of another ROBOT, including vision systems, acoustic range finders, sonars, infrared proximity detectors, etc. (e.g. including imagery on your ROBOT that utilizes or closely mimics 36h11 AprilTags),

-- c. any devices or decorations specifically intended to jam or interfere with the remote sensing capabilities of another ROBOT, including vision systems, acoustic range finders, sonars, infrared proximity detectors, etc. (e.g. including imagery on your ROBOT that, to a reasonably astute observer, mimics the retro-reflective features of vision targets described in Section 5.9 Vision Targets), - d. exposed lasers other than Class I, - e. flammable gasses, - f. any device intended to produce flames or pyrotechnics, - g. hydraulic fluids or hydraulic items, - h. switches or contacts containing liquid mercury, - i. circuitry used to create voltages in excess of 24 Volts, - j. any ballast not secured sufficiently, including loose ballast e.g. sand, ball bearings, etc., such that it may become loose during a MATCH, - k. exposed, untreated hazardous materials (e.g. lead weights) used on the ROBOT.
+- D. exposed lasers other than Class I, - E. flammable gasses, - F. any device intended to produce flames or pyrotechnics, - G. hydraulic fluids or hydraulic items, - H. switches or contacts containing liquid mercury, - I. circuitry used to create voltages in excess of 24 Volts, - J. any ballast not secured sufficiently, including loose ballast e.g. sand, ball bearings, etc., such that it may become loose during a MATCH, - K. exposed, untreated hazardous materials (e.g. lead weights) used on the ROBOT.
 These materials may be permitted if painted, encapsulated, or otherwise sealed to prevent contact.
-These materials may not be machined in any way at an event. - I. tire sealant, and - m. high intensity light sources used on the ROBOT (e.g. super bright LED sources marketed as 'military grade' or 'self-defense') may only be illuminated for a brief time while targeting and may need to be shrouded to prevent any exposure to participants.
-Complaints about the use of such light sources will be followed by re-inspection and possible disablement of the device. - R204 GAME PIECES stays with the FIELD.
-ROBOTS must allow removal of GAME PIECES from the ROBOT and the ROBOT from FIELD elements while DISABLED and powered off.
+These materials may not be machined in any way at an event. - L. tire sealant, and - M. high intensity light sources used on the ROBOT (e.g. super bright LED sources marketed as 'military grade' or 'self-defense') may only be illuminated for a brief time while targeting and may need to be shrouded to prevent any exposure to participants.
+Complaints about the use of such light sources will be followed by re-inspection and possible disablement of the device. - R204 NOTES stay with the FIELD.
+ROBOTS must allow removal of NOTES from the ROBOT and the ROBOT from FIELD elements while DISABLED and powered off.

-ROBOTS will not be re-enabled after the MATCH, so teams must be sure that GAME PIECES and ROBOTS can be quickly, simply, and safely removed.
+ROBOTS will not be re-enabled after the MATCH, so teams must be sure that NOTES and ROBOTS can be quickly, simply, and safely removed.

-Teams are encouraged to consider H312 when developing their ROBOTS.
+Teams are encouraged to consider G501 when developing their ROBOTS.

-- R205 Don't contaminate the FIELD.
+- Don't contaminate the FIELD.
 Lubricants may be used only to reduce friction within the ROBOT.
-Lubricants must not contaminate the FIELD or other ROBOTS. - R206 Don't damage GAME PIECES.
-ROBOT elements likely to come in contact with a GAME PIECE shall not pose a significant hazard to the GAME PIECE.
+Lubricants must not contaminate the FIELD or other ROBOTS. - Don't damage NOTES.
+ROBOT elements likely to come in contact with a NOTE shall not pose a significant hazard to the NOTE.

-GAME PIECES are expected to undergo a reasonable amount of wear and tear as they are handled by ROBOTS, such as scratching or marking.
-Gouging, tearing off pieces, or routinely marking GAME PIECES are violations of this rule.
+NOTES are expected to undergo a reasonable amount of wear and tear as they are handled by ROBOTS, such as scratching or marking.
+Gouging, tearing off pieces, or routinely marking NOTES are violations of this rule.

-9.3 Budget Constraints & Fabrication Schedule
+8.3 Budget Constraints & Fabrication Schedule

-R301 Individual item cost limit.
+Individual item cost limit.
 No individual, non-KOP item or software shall have a Fair Market Value (FMV) that exceeds \$600 USD.
 The total cost of COMPONENTS purchased in bulk may exceed \$600 USD as long as the cost of an individual COMPONENT does not exceed \$600 USD.